okta/okta-developer-docs/packages/@okta/vuepress-site/guides/automate-import-conflict-resolution/before-you-begin/index.md

 - An Okta Developer Edition organization.
 (Don't have one?
 [Create one for free](https://developer.okta.com/signup).)
 - A [CSV Directory Integration](https://help.okta.com/en/prod/Content/Topics/Directory/directory-integrations-csv.htm) agent running on a Linux or Windows server.
 - A CSV file containing user identities, for the CSV Directory Integration agent to consume.
-- A platform to host an HTTPS server with an Internet-accessible endpoint that supports execution of Node.js code.
+- A platform to host an HTTPS server with an Internet-accessible endpoint.
+The platform needs to support execution of Node.js code, to use the sample code in this guide.

 ### Background Information on Okta Inline Hooks